mikialex/artgl/README.md

 ### Shading API

-Decouple light effect with material effect, decorate any shading with any other shading.
+Decouple effect with another effect in shader, decorate shading with any other shading.

 ```ts